hackclub/hackclub/workshops/sprite_creator/README.md

       tempr = ""
 ```

-Under the `tempr` string, add a for loop, which loops through each letter in the `tempLine` string.
-It continues adding characters to the `tempr` string until it finds a comma.
-If it finds a comma, it appends the fully-formed `tempr` string to the `temparr` array, resets `tempr` to an empty string, and continues searching.
-Once this loop completes, `temparr` will contain a list of strings from the `sprites.txt` file.
+- This for loop loops through each letter in the `tempLine` string.
+- It continues adding characters to the `tempr` string until it finds a comma.
+- If it finds a comma, it appends the fully-formed `tempr` string to the `temparr` array, resets `tempr` to an empty string, and continues searching.
+- Once this loop completes, `temparr` will contain a list of strings from the `sprites.txt` file.
 We'll find out what exactly this data will be in a minute.

+After the loop completes, append the `tempr` array to the `myarr` array:

 ```py
 while(True):